naturalis/nba-docs/content/introduction/index.md

 Persistent Uniform Resource Identifiers (PURLs) ensure that each species accessible via the NBA is represented by a citable unambiguous web reference.
-Access to our data is provided via a REST interface and several clients such as the [BioPortal](http://bioportal.naturalis.nl/"), a web application for browsing biodiversity data that is based on the NBA.
+Access to our data is provided via a REST interface and several clients such as the [BioPortal](http://bioportal.naturalis.nl/"), a web application for browsing biodiversity data that is served by the NBA.

 <!-- {{< figure src="https://github.com/naturalis/nba-docs/raw/V2_master/static/images/overview.png" class="alignright" title="NBA overview: From data sources to end users" >}} -->